-The Company continued to undertake restructuring and transformation activity to align the business operations with the board approved strategy.
-Relentless efforts to differentiate ourselves from the market started during the course of the year and will continue, with a stronger emphasis in 2020.
+During the year, the Company continued to undertake restructuring and transformation activity to align the business operations with the Board's approved strategy.
+Relentless efforts to differentiate the Company from the market started last year and have continued all throughout 2020.
 The enhancements made to our product suite helped facilitate improved competitiveness and marketability, thus generating positive results.
+During the year under scrutiny the Company embarked under an extensive re-branding exercise changing its name from GlobalCapital Insurance Limited to LifeStar Insurance Limited.
+The new look and feel portrays a more modern and energetic look.

-Total assets increased by 11.6% (2018: 7.4%) from €134.6M to €150.2M as at the end of the current reporting period.
-Technical provisions increased by 13% (2018: 11.6%) from €99.5M to €112.5M.
-GlobalCapital Life Insurance Limited's Solvency II ratio was a healthy one during the year, which as at 31 December 2019 was 174%.
+Total assets increased by 6.8% (2019: 11.6%) from €150.2 million to €160.5 million as at the end of the current reporting period.
+Technical provisions increased by 10.6% (2019: 13%) from € 112.5 million to €124.4 million.
+LifeStar Insurance Limited's Solvency II ratio was a healthy one and, as at 31 December 2020 amounting to 158%.